VAD37/unity-jenkinsfile/README.md

 Set Always scan with interval 1 minute because you dont have website server.

-For jenkinsfile detection.
+For jenkinsfile detection in Jenkins Server setting.
 Remember to add `/subfolder/Jenkinsfile` if you Unity project have parent folder.

 In jenkins server installation folder.
 Change `jenkins.xml` similar line to this.
 Prevent run out of memory with java SDK